garfix/richard-readthedocs/docs/source/demos/cooper.md

 The result of evaluating a sentence in the second grammar is also a truth value.
 Whereas a regular grammar in our system passes entities around, this replication also passes truth values around.
 This is not a problem because truth values are entities as well.

+## Learning rules

+Cooper's dialog contains sentences like

+* no metal is a nonmetal
+* combustable things burn

+These rules are learned by the system at runtime in order to be used in inferences.

+"no metal is a nonmetal" is turned into `nonmetal(E1, 'false') :- metal(E1, 'true').`

+"combustable things burn" is turned into `burns(E1, 'true') :- combustable(E1, 'true').`

+The inference module has a built-in predicate `learn_rule` for this purpose.
+It takes a head and body as arguments.